-The American Assembly is a public policy institute founded by Dwight D. Eisenhower at Columbia University.
-For over 60 years, The Assembly has fostered non-partisan public-policy discussions through convening, research, and publication.
+The American Assembly is a public policy institute founded in 1950 by then Columbia University-president Dwight D. Eisenhower.
+For over sixty years, The Assembly has fostered non-partisan, public-policy discussions through convenings, research, and publications.

 The Bowling Green Civic Assembly is a pilot process for strengthening the feedback loops between citizens, civic groups, elected leaders, and local media in communities.

 "Middle Neighborhoods: Action Agenda for a National Movement" is a report that summarizes discussions on policy, practice, and research, as well as priorities and recommendations for action following the meeting, held November 15-16, 2017 in Baltimore.

 On the Edge: America’s Middle Neighborhoods aims to stimulate a national dialogue about middle neighborhoods transitioning—for better or worse—across the US.

 A report exploring how the notice and takedown process became one of the principle mechanisms for regulating freedom of expression, and what it means when robots take over the job of mediating conflicts over online speech.